 Unlike foster care, the legal guardian, – whether parent, grandparent or other person designated by the courts – is able to maintain custody while the child is cared for at Bethel.

-The Bethel campus features family-style homes on a 64-acre campus, with plenty of opportunities for the physical exercise and fresh air that kids need.
+Bethel’s campus features family-style homes on a 50-acre campus, with plenty of opportunities for the physical exercise and fresh air that kids need.
 Our campus features a gymnasium, basketball court, playgrounds, tennis courts and plenty of green spaces.
 Our campus school also includes a gymnasium and library.

 For admission information, contact David Shinn our Director of Admissions or call 423.842.5757, extension 222.